Codecademy/docs/content/pytorch/concepts/nn/terms/activation-functions/activation-functions.md

 ---
 Title: 'Activation Functions'
-Description: 'Activation funcstions are mathematical functions that introduce non-linearity into the model, enabling neural networks to learn complex patterns from data.'
+Description: 'Activation functions are mathematical functions that introduce non-linearity into the model, enabling neural networks to learn complex patterns from data.'
 Subjects:
   - 'AI'
   - 'Machine Learning'